Skip to Content

 Wintertime Calls For A Good Old-Fashioned Beef Stew

 Beef stew was frequently on the menu when we were growing up.
 It’s slow cooking, so you can catch up on other important tasks while it cooks.
 We serve our hearty beef stew with Mashed Potatoes or Sourdough Bread.
-When we think old-fashioned, all the classics come to mind–dishes like Chicken and Dumplings, Ragu, and Pot Roast.
+When we think old-fashioned, all the classics come to mind–dishes like Chicken and Dumplings, Ragu, Pork Stew and Pot Roast.

 chuck roast, green beans, carrots, potatoes, celery, onion, garlic, parsley, beef stock, flour and spices in prep bowls